-The three mobile surveys had between 8 to 15 questions (depending on skip logic choices) and was estimated to take an individual between 3 to 6 minutes complete (see annex 1).
+Three mobile surveys were created, each with 8 to 15 questions (depending on skip logic choices) and estimated to take between 3 to 6 minutes for participants to complete.
+Surveys were designed to enable the collection of information on basic living and working conditions in artisanal mining communities in line with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

-Surveys were designed to enable the collection of information on basic living and working conditions in artisanal mining communities in line with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict- Affected and High-Risk Areas.33 The OECD guidance urges that special attention be placed to eliminate serious abuses such as torture, forced labour, child labour and sexual violence, or support of non-state armed groups (through illegal procurement of minerals or illegal taxation.34
+The OECD guidance defines due diligence as an 'ongoing, proactive and reactive process through which companies can ensure that they respect human rights and do not contribute to conflict'.
+The guidelines also urge companies to implement a responsible sourcing policy, that entails disengaging with suppliers, linked to any party in the mineral supply chain, that commits serious abuses (such as torture, forced labour, child labour and sexual violence), or support of non-state armed groups (illegal procurement of minerals, illegal taxation).